 Flipper

 Flipper is the name of a pitch in cricket used by a leg spin bowler.
 To get such a throw, you need to hold the ball with three fingers (the index and middle are located in the upper part of the ball, the thumb holds the lower part).
-When releasing the ball, the bowler clamps or clicks his thumb and forefinger so that the ball flies out of his hand; there must be sufficient tension in the fingers; this will give a good rotation back or down.
+When releasing the ball, the bowler clamps or clicks his thumb and forefinger so that the ball flies out of his hand; there should be sufficient tension in the fingers; this will give a good rotation back or down.

-In matches, flipper throws are difficult to disguise since the characteristic click of the fingers stands out very much when serving.
+In matches, flipper throws are difficult to disguise as the characteristic click of the fingers stands out very much when serving.
 However, Clarrie Grimmett found a way out.
 He made a click with his other hand to confuse the batsmen, and, of course, he served other pitches.
 To be honest, that’s why we love cricket.
 This game will always be unpredictable, interesting and exciting.

 Read other sports material about cricket on other pages of our website and about different materials about gambling including Betwinner promo code.